elylucas/nest-ngconf/Guide.md

 }
 ```

-> Exclude is imported from the `class-transformer` library
+> Import `Exclude` from the `class-transformer` library

-In order for the properties to be excluded, we must run them through the `classToPlain` function from the `class-transformer` library.
+For the properties to be excluded, we must run them through the `classToPlain` function from the `class-transformer` library.
 We could do this in the controller like so:

 ```typescript
 // src/server/app/missions/missions.controller.ts